skypher/disclosure/README.md

 3. Multiple types of grey aliens exist.
 The Emerthers are the "good guys."
 Those from Orion and Zeta Reticuli are bad.
 4. Avoid signals/messages from the bad groups.
 5. Dwight D. Eisenhower's "embedded citizens" are ready.
-6. TODO: complete watching presentation
+6. *TODO: complete watching presentation*

 Though TTSA has led a questionable effort, the above is alarmingly consistent with DeLonge's interviews and the actions taken thus far by TTSA.
 Perhaps the government, out of desperation, did in fact tell him a number of highly sensitive things and assisted with TTSA in hopes of progress.

+---

 (This is a work in progress with more changes to be made.)

 TODO: obtain crop circle interpretation book.

 TODO: check for any consistencies with crop circle message vs. government acting soon after.

 TODO: look for further connections between Q and phenomena.

 ---